skubota/extip/Readme.md

 DESCRIPTION

-extip Get4() and Get6() returns the public facing IPv4 or IPv6 address of the requesting client by querying servers at STUN
+extip returns the public facing IPv4 or IPv6 address of the requesting client by querying servers at STUN

 usage